 The sample timetable below is a typical one week English & Arts summer programme at King Edward’s School.

-Well balanced, nutritious cooked meals are provided in the beautiful dining hall.
+Well balanced, nutritious three cooked meals are provided in the beautiful dining hall.
 Drinks and biscuits are available in the lesson breaks.
 Packed lunches are provided for excursions.

 Well-equipped sports hall; large playing fields; tennis courts; large astro-turf playing fields; outdoor climbing wall; TVs & common areas in boarding houses; indoor heated swimming pool.
 Student computer room plus a computer in each boarding houses as well as Wi-fi are also available.